 One of the main stops I wanted to make there is Wheelcake Island.
 It’s a food cart that sells these fluffy Taiwanese pancakes called wheelcakes.
 Please go for me and let me know if they’re amazing.

 I also wanted to visit the Borough Market.
 It’s London’s oldest food market and it’s filled with stallholders who really care where their food comes from.
-Many are farmers, fisherman, bakers, etc. Think farm-to-table type stuff.
+Many are farmers, fishermen, bakers, etc. Think farm-to-table type stuff.
 Right up my alley!

 See London’s Street Art